Asvarduil/ProceduralTileWorld/README.md

 This is a proof-of-concept using Phaser Community Edition to create a dynamic world, similar to what one sees in games like MineCraft.
 Using a finite set of tiles, and a noise function, we can theoretically create a whole world.

 This project is not itself a game, though it has some predefined states, and a player character that you can use to explore your random world.
 There are impassable objects, and it's not guaranteed that your character can go very far at all.

+The ultimate goal of this project is to create procedural worlds similar to those seen in eastern style RPGs like Dragon Quest or the early Final Fantasy games.
+Presumably, one can use these as a starting point for one's own games.